pruthvi-dudam/Review_System/README.md

     - 6).
 Get review+rating for specific product
     - 7).
 Get review+rating for all products
     - Enter input from 1 - 7, ctrl+c to exit. "
-2. Input a few values in your CLI
+2. Input a few values in your terminal
 3. To view the DB, open MongoDB Compass, refresh and view the updated data.